sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 GetTextInput
 ++++++++++++++

-It will allow user to enter the values in execution time from Analytical App.
+It will allow user to enter the values in execution time from Analytical App and return the value.

+If user don't enter the value in 120 seconds, it returns the deault respose "User Response Time Out!".

 ::